feenkcom/gtoolkit/README.md

 - [Examples](https://github.com/feenkcom/gtoolkit-examples): an engine for example-driven development in Pharo.
 - [Completer](https://github.com/feenkcom/gtoolkit-completer): the moldable completion engine.
 - [Phlow](https://github.com/feenkcom/gtoolkit-phlow): the browsing engine.
+- [Releaser](https://github.com/feenkcom/gtoolkit-releaser): the engine that allows us to manage and release deeply nested projects.

 ## How to load